Frequently asked questions

 Q: How can we keep some domain users as local administrators?

-Domain groups other than Domain Users are not removed from the local administrators group.
+Domain groups (except Domain Users) are not removed from the local administrators group.
 This means

 that if a domain user logs on and is member of domain group that is in the local administrators group